 People in Switzerland really are nice!

 Back on the trail, we passed through beautiful blueish green wheat fields dotted with brilliant red poppies already shuttered for the night.
 We arrived at the East Gate as the sun was sliding into the Jura Mountains.

+The gate was once one of four entrances leading to Avenches through the 5 km-long wall that encircled the town.
 The wall once topped out at seven meters and had 73 towers along the perimeter.
 Of these, only one remains standing just west of the East Gate: Tornallaz Tower.

-We didn’t stay long since I realized after leaning against the cool rock wall that the structure was virtually covered in bees: large, aggressive bees.
+We didn’t stay long.
+I realized after leaning against the cool rock wall that the structure was virtually covered in bees: large, aggressive bees.
 Instead of swarming near a hive or congregating together, they were instead spread out over every surface of the tower that we could see.

 A giant hare hippity hopped down the road, unaware of our presence, and we froze, hoping he’d hop closer.
 Ever the cautious little beast, he was suddenly gone in a puff of dust.

 Hiking back through the fields in the dark, I appreciatively took deep breathes of the earthy night air on the way back to our car.

 For most visitors to Switzerland, Avenches will never make their radar of interesting places worth visiting.
 They’ll opt for the opulence of cities like Zurich or head to the slopes of ski resorts like Zermatt and Verbier.

 But for those with more time, an interest in Roman ruins in Switzerland, and a desire to connect with a place known mostly to locals, Avenches is an under-visited little treasure.
 It’s only 20 minutes by car from Fribourg, just the other side of Misery.